 Animal cruelty laws aside, we are free to do with our pets as we please, including directing what should happen to them after we pass away.

 The lesson here?
 If you want to determine what will happen to your pets after you pass away, then you should make that a part of your will.
 If you do not, then a court will decide what happens.

-Consult an experienced estate planning attorney who can explain your range of options.
+Consult an experienced pet planning attorney who can explain your range of options.